TXTOmedia/TXTOmedia.MCP.API.SDK_v1/readme.md

 Requirements
 ------------
-- [Contact](https://www.txtomedia.com/contact-us/) for a TXTOmedia Media Creation Platform account API key
+- [Contact](https://www.txtomedia.com/contact-us/) for a TXTOmedia Media Creation Platform account API key and API Endpoint
 - An application written in C# to make use of this SDK

 ## Installation